elia-azar/PRIM/Percentage/README.md

 The results were saved in a txt file inside data/.

-* results_dump${i}.txt, with $i*10 representing the percentage of packets that matches the filter.
-For example, results_dump5.txt contains the results for 50% packets matching the filter.
+* results_${method}${i}.txt, with $i*10 representing the percentage of packets that matches the filter.
+For example, results_moongen5.txt contains the results for 50% packets matching the moongen's filter.

 To run the tests, open a terminal and run the following: